27 Nov Week 13: ARP (Trait #2 Love Addiction)

 This means someone who has no agenda for you.
 Someone who is supportive, loving, kind and most important, non-judgmental.

-If you haven’t opted in to my biweekly newsletter you can do so HERE.
+If you haven’t opted in to Shannon’s weekly newsletter you can do so HERE.
 Onward to Week 14 next week! xo S